 If sunscreen is not an issue for you (because your daytime moisturizer is rated SPF 15 or greater and contains the right UVA-protecting ingredients), then this foundation is best described as a primer with color.
 Most foundation primers are silicone-based (as this Armani foundation is) and leave a weightless, silky matte finish that slightly fills in large pores and superficial lines.
 That’s exactly how this foundation functions, except that it also contains pigments that provide sheer to light coverage and contribute to its very skin-like natural appearance.

-There are six shades available.
-Shades 1–6 are flesh-toned without shimmer, and all but one are recommended; avoid shade 5, which is noticeably peach.
 With a higher SPF rating and the right UVA-protecting ingredients, this foundation really would be something to consider, because on the right skin types it really can look like a second skin.

 Note: Face Fabric contains fragrance and fragrance ingredients known to cause irritation.
 This is not a good choice for sensitive skin or for use around the eyes.